Craft beer is a growing field.

 DIY or hire a service

 Opening a brewery is a big investment.
-And, when you’re first starting up, it’s a good idea to ask yourself where it makes sense to save money.
+When you’re first starting up, it’s a good idea to ask yourself where it makes sense to save money.
 For some breweries, the packaging is one of those places.

-Depending on the size of your operation, and thanks to mobile canning and bottling services, you may be able to avoid purchasing, housing, and running your own bottling equipment.
+Depending on your operation’s size, and thanks to mobile canning and bottling services, you may be able to avoid purchasing, housing, and running your own bottling equipment.
 Look to see if there are mobile bottling and canning services in your area.
 Then compare their fees with the costs you’d rack up buying and running your own packaging system.

-Alternately, keep in mind that packaging your own beer allows you to control the quality of the process to a more exacting degree.
+Alternately, keep in mind that packaging your own beer allows you to control the process’s quality to a more exacting degree.
 But, it also means training and paying staff to run the machines and paying for repair costs.
-Chris Riphenburg of Ale Asylum in Madison, Wisconsin offers this advice:
+Chris Riphenburg of Ale Asylum in Madison, Wisconsin, offers this advice:

 …if you don’t have an engineer on staff, become friends with one quickly.
 There is always something that needs to be repaired.